SatelliteApplicationsCatapult/helm-charts/incubator/cube-query/README.md

 ## Scope

-The solution provided here is suitable to deploy the API to produce data products from an Open Data Cube.
+The solution provided here is suitable to deploy the API to produce on-demand data products, leveraging an [Open Data Cube](https://www.opendatacube.org/).

 ## Redis Master server deployment

 It's necessary to first create a *values-redis.yaml* file.
-As example, for a development environment we might have:
+As example, we might have:

 ```yaml
 ## Cluster settings